 3. Ford (NYSE: F)

 Ford is another major automaker with a long history of success in the U.S. and around the world.
-Founded in 1903, Ford continues to be a pioneer in the automobile industry.
+Founded in 1903, the company continues to be a pioneer in the automobile industry.

 Of course, the company’s continued innovation has kept it ahead of the competition throughout its history.
-As with General Motors, Ford jumped on the opportunity to get involved as electric vehicles began to catch on.
+As with GM, Ford jumped on the opportunity to get involved as EVs began to catch on.

 In fact, the company is actively involved in the development and deployment of driver assistance programs and autonomous cars.

-For some time now, Ford has been talking about launching a commercial autonomous vehicles business.
+For the past few years, the company has been talking about launching a commercial self-driving vehicles business.
 The company planned on launching the business in 2021, but due to coronavirus pandemic-related delays, the launch is expected to take place in 2022.

-Nonetheless, Ford is leading the way when it comes to driverless vehicle innovation, and with a planned launch of a subsidiary in the space just around the corner, we could see Ford vehicles with no steering wheels relatively soon.
+Nonetheless, Ford is leading the way when it comes to driverless vehicle innovation, and with a planned launch of a subsidiary in the space just around the corner, we could see the company’s vehicles with no steering wheels relatively soon.

 As with General Motors, an investment in Ford isn’t just an investment in the emerging market surrounding cars that drive themselves; it’s an investment in a company with a history of strong performance in the automobile industry.